 Thankfully, in the 2020 election, a clear majority of Americans opposed this fascist politic.
 The trouble is that the 47% refuse to acknowledge the harm they have done during the Trump administration.
 Instead of making it right, they are still advancing candidates that are less blatant and, they hope, more effective versions of Trump.
 If those of us who are loyal to settling differences by democratic process fail to restore faith in it, there is a real risk fascists will come back stronger.
 We are in a catastrophic downward spiral of regressive politics winning control of government, wrecking the world, followed by one or two terms of the rest of us only partially cleaning up after them.
 Unfortunately, instead of continuing to press the attack after winning an election, non-regressives end up so divided again that regressives regain power and continue the spiral.
 The damage to economics, women, the environment, and oppressed people is clear.
 The fracturing of non-regressives has to stop.
 Greater respect for democratic process offers a better way of resolving differences among those of us opposed to regress.

 Every four years our society invests a great deal of time and resources in the selection of not just a president, but a platform for governing.
 This document should serve society like a four-year business plan.
 Our constitution is clear, you should build agreement among the states for your policy proposals to the point the people elect a majority to Congress and a president in support.
 If you have not done the work of gaining consent in this way, then you have not earned the support required to change the people’s laws or to govern.
 There are too many groups that prioritize making demands but neglect organizing the people's representative power; their vote.
-Advancing the platform requires us to organize in community, hold obstructionists accountable, and win legislative majorities; so we need a movement of organizers committed to that work.
+Advancing the people's platform requires community organizing, holding obstructionists accountable, and winning legislative majorities; so we need a movement of organizers that make sure this work gets done first.

-Great changes in law, like the New Deal and Great Society, only happen when a super majority of the opposition are defeated in Congressional elections; demand tactics are not enough.
+Great changes in law, like the New Deal and Great Society, only happen when a supermajority of the opposition is defeated in Congressional elections; demand tactics are not enough.
 Even after elections, legislation will stall or shift to the right, if opposition polling is trending to win the next election.
-The legitimacy of the people's support via elections and polling is paramount.
-The more organizing of a broad majority coalition is trending to diminish opposition seats in Congress, the more things progress.
+The legitimacy of the people's support via elections, the platform that emerges from this democratic process, and polling is paramount.
+The more organizing of a broad majority coalition is trending to diminish opposition legislative seats, the more things progress.

 Even when progressives win elections, instead of pressing on to other regressive dominated states and districts, infighting begins, polling of regressives to win the next election goes up, elected officials in vulnerable districts get scared, and legislation slows or stops.
 For Progress is dedicated to helping the largest non-regressive multi-party voter coalition in our republic move their platform and democratic process forward; year after year until every state is liberated from regressive politics.
 In the last presidential election, 81 million came together in support of a wide variety of vital issues.
 For Progress helps with planning, training, and campaigns that integrate the organizing of the people's community, law-making, and representative power.
 Defending democracy is not just the responsibility of grassroots groups but all non-profits, media, business, and faith groups.
 Just as civic groups benefit when they help the people, so should all groups.
 We hope to be in touch soon so we can explore how causes you care about and organizations you work with can thrive by advancing the people’s platform.